 Also at the Kwinana alumina refinery in Western Australia, a carbon sequestration system is operational whereby CO2 emissions that would normally escape to the atmosphere are captured and are used to neutralise bauxite residue from the refining process.
 The innovative project at the Kwinana alumina refinery is already locking up 70,000 tonnes of CO2 a year.

-The total emissions (on a full facility basis) for the Australian refineries in 2016 were approximately 5,077,205 tonnes CO2e, at a carbon emission intensity of 461 kgCO2e/tA.
+The total emissions (on a full facility basis) for the Australian refineries in 2017 were approximately 5,081,820 tonnes CO2e, at a carbon emission intensity of 541kgCO2e/tA.
 Carbon emission intensity measures the amount of carbon emitted for each tonne of aluminium or alumina produced.
-Associated West Australian mining operations emissions in 2016 were approximately 187,000 tonnes of CO2e.
+Associated West Australian mining operations emissions in 2017 were approximately 190,000 tonnes of CO2e.

-Emissions on a total facilities basis from the Portland smelter in 2016 was 5,146,026 tonnes of CO2e This equates to a carbon emission intensity of 18.39t CO2e/tAl.
+Emissions on a total facilities basis from the Portland smelter in 2017 was 3,262,010 tonnes of CO2e This equates to a carbon emission intensity of 16.05t CO2e/tAl.

 As in previous years most of our emissions in Victoria in 2016 were indirect emissions from the generation of power purchased from the Victorian electricity grid.

 In 2014, AWAC San Ciprian alumina refinery in Spain, successfully transitioned from fuel oil as an energy source to natural gas.
 This conversion reduced the amount of emissions from the refinery and is part of an efficiency strategy.

 GHG Reduction programmes

 Alcoa has continually focussed on strategies to improve energy efficiency since the formation of the company.
 In 1900, the energy to convert alumina to aluminium was 400 per cent of what is used today at Portland.

 Alcoa continues to develop smelting cell control technologies to further reduce PFC emissions from world wide smelting operations